stardist/stardist/README.md

 #### Notes

 - Depending on your Python installation, you may need to use `pip3` instead of `pip`.
 - We provide pre-compiled binaries ("wheels") that should work for most Linux and Windows platforms, and also recent versions of macOS (Catalina/10.15 or later).
-If you're having problems, please see [Troubleshooting](#troubleshooting) below.
+If you're having problems, please see the [troubleshooting](#troubleshooting) section below.
 - *(Optional)* You need to install [gputools](https://github.com/maweigert/gputools) if you want to use OpenCL-based computations on the GPU to speed up training.
 - *(Optional)* You might experience improved performance during training if you additionally install the [Multi-Label Anisotropic 3D Euclidean Distance Transform (MLAEDT-3D)](https://github.com/seung-lab/euclidean-distance-transform-3d).